 Sometimes, the parent company has a different name from the name on the car seat.
 For example, Dorel is the parent company for Cosco, Safety 1st and Maxi-Cosi.
 This could mean that the manufacturer name listed on the sticker is different than the name on the front of the car seat.

-Hopefully this information will help you get your car seats and booster seats registered so you are not only aware of recalls, but the manufacturer is able to send you any fixes that are needed ASAP.
+We hope this information will help you get your car seats and booster seats registered so you are aware of recalls and the manufacturer can send you any fixes that are needed ASAP.
+As we said in CPS week 2014, “Don’t Delay- Register Your Car Seat Today!”